-George "Babyface" Nelson becomes one of the most important gangsters of 1920s Chicago by making brutal robberies.
-In order to compete with Al Capone he allies himself with John Dillinger...Written by
+George "Babyface" Nelson became one of the most important gangsters of 1920s Chicago by making brutal robberies.
+In order to compete with Al Capone, he allied himself with John Dillinger.Written by

 7 of 7 people found this review helpful.

 Was this review helpful to you?